 - Yogurt: This recipe has no oil, no butter, no cream, yet the kabobs are so creamy.
 The secret lies in the yogurt that keeps these salmon kabobs tender and juicy.

-How to cook salmon kabobs in the oven
+How to cook salmon kabobs in oven- step by step

 - Preheat the oven.
 Season the cubed salmon with salt, pepper and lime juice.